 Education for the profession of hotel management has only recently gained recognition, either from the leaders in the business or from educators themselves.
 Even after specialized education for the executives of general business had thoroughly vindicated itself, the hard-won lessons of experience were the only ones available for the hotel manager; the long, steep path of promotions through a large number of jobs in a number of departments was the only avenue to the top.
 But the situation in the hotel business in the years following the war has served to make far heavier demands on the operator than have ever been known.
 Under the pressure of keen competition and peace-time readjustments all departments are more closely watched.
-With advances in operating technique on every side the technical knowledge needed (and to be needed in the future) by the hotel man has vastly increased.
+With advances in operating technique on everyside the technical knowledge needed by the hotel man has vastly increased.

 Long and varied experience in the industry still offers one method of acquiring this knowledge.
 To many it must be the only way.
-Others, there are, for whom technical education in the hotel business will offer a short cut.
-Those whose family situations or traditions make years of responsibility for hotel operations certain, those whose natural ability and industry will eventually assure them places of leadership in any business and who have felt the irresistable fascination of hotel work, may well seek formal training in those foundation sciences on which efficient modern hotel operation must be based.
+Others there are for whom technical education in the hotel business will offer a short cut.
+Those whose family situations or traditions make years of responsibility for hotel operations certain, those whose natural ability and industry will eventually assure them places of leadership in any business and who have felt the irresistible fascination of hotel work, may well seek formal training in those foundation sciences on which efficient modern hotel operation must be based.

-Through the cooperation and financial assistance of the American Hotel Association, Cornell University is enabled to offer a course of collegiate grade to meet their needs.
+Through the cooperation and financial assistance of the American Hotel Association, Cornell University is enabled to offer a course of university grade to provide such training.
 It embraces a four-year curriculum of academic work and three summer periods of supervised work at regular pay-roll jobs in approved hotels.
-The formal curriculum which is described in detail on page 10 and following, embraces instruction in the fundamental sciences of biology, chemistry, physics, and economics; in the important subjects of food handling and preparation, hotel engineering and hotel accounting; and in a wide range of cultural subjects drawn from every school and department of the university.
+The formal curriculum, which is described in detail on page 8 and following, embraces instruction in the fundamental sciences of biology, chemistry, physics, and economics; in the important subjects of food handling and preparation, hotel engineering and hotel accounting; and in a wide range of cultural subjects drawn from every school and department of the university.